johnrand/alx-system_engineering-devops/0x00-shell_basics/README.md

-moving a file from /tmp
+delete a file from /tmp